Mohamed-Amine-Dogui/kafka-wikimedia-data-pipeline/README.md

 3. **Explore the Platform:**
    - Once logged in, you can manage your Kafka cluster, monitor data streams, and utilize other features provided by Conduktor.

-## Running the Kafka Wikimedia Data Pipeline

-Once your Docker containers are up and running, you can begin using the Kafka Wikimedia Data Pipeline as described in the project overview.
-This setup enables you to stream live data from Wikimedia, process it with Kafka, and analyze it using OpenSearch.

--